adeyomilawal/zombie-port-killer/CONTRIBUTING.md

 ## Code of Conduct

-This project and everyone participating in it is governed by our Code of Conduct.
-By participating, you are expected to uphold this code.
+We're all here to build something useful together.
+Let's keep it friendly and helpful.

-**In short:**
+**The basics:**

-- Be respectful and inclusive
+- Be respectful and kind
-- Be patient with new contributors
+- Help newcomers feel welcome
-- Focus on what's best for the community
+- Focus on what helps the community
-- Show empathy towards others
+- We're all learning - be patient

 ---